🎧 Real entrepreneurs. Real stories.

 Opportunities and threats are external—things that are going on outside your company, in the larger market.
 You can take advantage of opportunities and protect against threats, but you can’t change them.
 Examples include competitors, prices of raw materials, and customer shopping trends.

 A SWOT analysis organizes your top strengths, weaknesses, opportunities, and threats into an organized list and is usually presented in a simple two-by-two grid.
-Go ahead and download our free template if you just want to dive right in and get started.
+Go ahead and download our free SWOT analysis template if you just want to dive right in and get started.

 Why do a SWOT Analysis?